IntersectMBO/cardano-db-sync/Readme.md

 * `cardano-explorer` which serves data from the PostgreSQL database via HTTP.

+## Architecture

+The explorer is written in a highly modular fashion to allow it to be as flexible as possible.

+The `cardano-explorer-node` connects to a locally running `cardano-node` (ie one connected to other nodes in the Cardano network over the internet with TCP/IP) using a Unix domain socket, retrieves blocks and stores parts of each block in a local PostgreSQL database.
+The database does not store things like cryptographic signatures but does store enough information to follow the chain of blocks and look at the transactions within blocks.

+The PostgreSQL database is designed to be accessed in a read-only fashion from other applications.
+The database schema is highly normalised which helps prevent data inconsistencies (specifically the use of foreign keys from one table to another).
+More user friendly database queries can be implemented using [Postgres Views][PostgresView] to implement joins between tables.

+The `cardano-explorer` is a client than serves data from the PostgreSQL database as JSON via a HTTP REST API.

 ## Schema Management

 Schema management for the Cardano Explorer database is a little more complicated than we would like,